dfo-mpo/openAI-Chatbot/src/FRONTEND.md

 Users continue to upload, version, and manage their models entirely through the AML workspace, while the repository simply exposes this information through the AI Hub.
 The backends' endpoints communicate directly with AML to retrieve lists of models, fetch metadata, download artifacts, and extract READMEs.
 The frontend then presents this information in a consistent, searchable, and user-friendly catalogue.
 The result is a centralized hub that makes internal models easy to discover and reuse while keeping all model lifecycle operations inside AML.

 For more detailed and technical documentation specifically on this tool, see the [ML Model Repo Documentation](https://086gc.sharepoint.com/:w:/r/sites/PacificSalmonTeam/_layouts/15/Doc.aspx?sourcedoc=%7B9e61821f-450d-4817-b33c-f468ed18f0f1%7D).

+The git repo for this tool's web interface can be found [here](https://github.com/dfo-mpo/SDPA-AI-Portal/tree/ml-models-repo).

 ### AI Inventory Form
 #### Form